 Beware of long renewal cycles.

 Most leases have an evergreen clause that shows that if a letter of intent is not filed during a specific time, the lease will renew automatically for a year.
 The best way for the customers is monthly renewals, once the lease contract is satisfied, return instructions will be issued.
-Once the return instructions are issued, and equipment is shipped back, the lease will stop but not until then.
+Once the return instructions are issued, and the equipment is shipped back, the lease will stop but not until then.

 Make sure that the lease will allow you to return the Copier early.